 Network cost includes the cost of minimising blackouts or power outages.
 The network (poles and wires) needs to be built and maintained to meet Australian standards and demands.
 Every energy retailer is required to pay a network cost to distributors for their use to transfer electricity and gas.

 Part of the consumer’s electricity bill is network costs.
 These costs around $20 to $25 a month of energy prices.

 Government charges account to 7 to 8% of the total energy bill.
 Charges include:

 - Energy retailer’s obligation

 Energy retailer’s obligation is a program that promotes energy efficiency.
 It is a legal obligation of the energy retailers to deliver energy efficiency measures and guidelines to their customers.
 Energy retailer’s obligation helps both consumers and the environment.
 It helps to lower bills by improving energy efficiency and the environment to reduce greenhouse gas emissions.

 This is the financial support of retailers for renewable energy sources.
 Consumers can also support renewable sources by switching to some “green retailers” and pay some amount.
 Check this list of green retailers in the country in the greenelectricityguide website.

 Those customers, residential or business with solar panels installed are credited with a feed-in tariff for any excess energy sent to the grid.
 The equivalent amount per kWh may change too.

 These are expenditures of the retailers which are related to the operation of their business.
 It includes costs of sales, advertisements, billing, and metering.
 It is around 14% to 15% of energy prices.

 Goods and Services Tax (GST) is a value-added tax on most goods and services.
 It is a broad-based tax of 10% for all home and business owners.
 Further information about GST?
 Click here.
-Avoid “bill shock” by knowing these factors affecting energy prices.
+Avoid “bill shock” by knowing these factors affecting compare power prices.
 However, help from experts keeps energy costs as low as possible.